AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 ![Alt text](./pictures/1.drawio%20(1).png)

 ## Prerequisites
 Ensure that Docker and Node.js are installed on your computer.
+The version I used for Node was 18.13.0 and for Docker was 20.10.24.

 ## Build the back-end